yanpengt06/explore-chatGPT-in-Affective-Computing/README.md

 # Explore ChatGPT in Affective Computing
 ## Introduction
-We want to test the capacity of ChatGPT on Affective Computing This repository contains the result of Dialogue Act Classification(DAC) for now
+We want to test the capacity of ChatGPT on Affective Computing.
+This repository contains the result of Dialogue Act Classification(DAC) for now and we will update more results in few weeks.
 ## Result for DAC

 | Model                                                        | Acc  | weighted-F1 |